 Generate a lead when you’re offline

 One of the best chatbot uses is setting it up for collecting contact information (leads).
-You can set it up for when you’re offline – your customer can leave their question and order a phone call (or an e-mail).
+When you’re offline, your customer can leave their question and order a phone call (or an e-mail).
 Chatbots can generate leads 24/7!

 Benefit: You get a lead regardless if you’re online or not.
 You can convert that lead into a customer later.